choldgraf/textbook/_chapters/10/3/Empirical_Distribution_of_a_Statistic.md

 ---
-interact_link: notebooks/10/3/Empirical_Distribution_of_a_Statistic.ipynb
+interact_link: chapters/10/3/Empirical_Distribution_of_a_Statistic.ipynb
-title: '10.3 Empirical Distibution of a Statistic'
+title: 'Empirical Distibution of a Statistic'
-permalink: 'chapters/10/3/Empirical_Distribution_of_a_Statistic'
+permalink: '/chapters/10/3/Empirical_Distribution_of_a_Statistic'
-previouschapter:
+prev_page:
-  url: chapters/10/2/Sampling_from_a_Population
+  url: /chapters/10/2/Sampling_from_a_Population
-  title: '10.2 Sampling from a Population'
+  title: 'Sampling from a Population'
-nextchapter:
+next_page:
-  url: chapters/11/Testing_Hypotheses
+  url: /chapters/11/Testing_Hypotheses
-  title: '11.
-Testing Hypotheses'
+  title: 'Testing Hypotheses'
-redirect_from:
-  - 'chapters/10/3/empirical-distribution-of-a-statistic'
+comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
+SEE FILES IN /NOTEBOOKS***"
 ---

 ### Empirical Distribution of a Statistic